Vishal73040/BotBrowser/INSTALLATION.md

 ### 1. Download Installer

-Get the BotBrowser installer for your OS from the [Releases](https://github.com/botswin/BotBrowser/releases) page.
+Get the installer for your OS from the [Releases](https://github.com/botswin/BotBrowser/releases) page.

 ### 2. Windows Installation

 #### Standard Installation
 1. Extract the downloaded `.7z` archive
 2. Run `chrome.exe` from the extracted folder
-3. If you encounter `STATUS_ACCESS_VIOLATION`, launch with [--no-sandbox](https://peter.sh/experiments/chromium-command-line-switches/#no-sandbox)
+3. If you encounter `STATUS_ACCESS_VIOLATION`, launch with [--no-sandbox](https://peter.sh/experiments/chromium-command-line-switches/#no-sandbox).

 #### Common Windows Issues & Solutions